kaga/kaga.github.io/version-control/_posts/2021-03-07-Git-Part-4-Pull-Request.markdown

 > Pull requests are a mechanism for a developer to notify team members that they have completed a feature.
 Once their feature branch is ready, the developer files a pull request.
 This lets everybody involved know that they need to review the code and merge it into the main branch. - [Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/making-a-pull-request)

-This time I will be diving deeper into **Pull Request** or **Code Review** ( I use them interchangeably ).
-However, I don't want to approach this topic like this:
+This time I will be diving deeper into **Pull Request**, **Code Review** or **Peer Code Review** ( I use them interchangeably ).
+However, I don't want to approach this **Pull Request** thing as part of software development establishments, which implies every developer should know.

-> "Pull Request is good for your code, you should do it.
-If you don't do it, you are not a good developer!"
+I also don't want to see the rubber stamping version of this process because of the name **Code Review**.

-This assumption that **Pull Request** is part of software development establishments, which every developer should know by now, and the fact that it is common to see companies that rubber stamp the process, make me really sad.
+It is similar to [Test Driven Development]({% post_url 2021-02-21-Test-Driven-Development %}), which is not about test. **Code Review is not just about reviewing code**.

 For the last few years, I have been treating **Pull Request** as a medium to knowledge sharing and team building exercises.
-The discussion that generated from Pull Request often as important, if not more important than the change itself.
-It also helped me to overcome resistance and build trust in a team environment where everyone feel unsafe to be criticized or fear of someone discovered a mistake.
+The discussion that generated from it often as important, if not more important than the change itself.
+It also helped me to overcome some resistance and build trust in my team where everyone felt unsafe to be criticized or feared of someone discovered a mistake.

 ## Draft Pull Request As a Way To Proofread

 Having said that, **Pull Request** can work without involving another person.
 It is especially useful when being the sole developer in a company.

-One advice I had in university on writing an assignment was changing to a different font to proofread.
+One advice I had in university on writing an assignment was, changing to a different font to proofread.
 I think this advice works well in reviewing code too.
 Taking advantage of **GitHub Draft Pull Request** is an easy way to do that, which you review the code on a browser in addition to the IDE.

 > Tip You can use **Git Staged Changes** every time before each commit as a way to review too.